opcode81/sensAI/README.md

 experimentation** for machine learning applications.
-Its basic interfaces are similar to sklearn's, yet we modularise data pipelines without sacrificing semantics (retaining meta-information at every step) and provide high-level interfaces for many canonical tasks, achieving largely declarative semantics.
+Its basic interfaces are similar to sklearn's, yet we modularise data pipelines without sacrificing semantics (retaining meta-information at every step) and provide high-level interfaces that severely cut down on boilerplate code.

 Some of sensAI's key benefits are: